 The turbulence in the market continues and there is nothing predictable considering the world events and the recent interest rate increase.
 However, my dividends are predictable.

-Make sure your porfolio has solid foundational stocks to weather all types of markets.
+Make sure your portfolio has solid foundational stocks to weather all types of markets.

 I also bought Activision as an opportunistic trade.
-Activistion was bought by Microsoft for $95 per share and the stock still trades at $80 per share.
-When the deal close you automatically get a 18.75% return.
+Activision was bought by Microsoft for $95 per share and the stock still trades at $80 per share.
+When the deal closes you automatically get a 18.75% return.

 Why is Activision not trading at $95 yet?
-It’s partly due to needing the approval by the governing bodies.
-While both board of directors have approved it and are moving forward, until it gets clearance, there is a chance it could not go through.
+It’s partly due to needing approval by the governing bodies.
+While both boards of directors have approved it and are moving forward, until it gets clearance, there is a chance it could not go through.

 I believe it will go through and therefore I took a position.
 The concerns are around anti-trusts and I don’t see that being an issue.
 Others feel otherwise and that’s why the price is where it’s at.

 The deal should close within a year and then I pocket an easy 18.75% return on my money.